BlazejNowicki/datalake/README.md

 It seems to work as expected.
 Schema is initialized and no errors occurred.

-Next step is converting to docker compose but before that let's customize the hive image so that we don't have to down load the jar manually.
+Next step is to convert docker-run commands to `docker-compose.yaml`.
+Before we do that  let's customize the hive image so that we don't have to download the jar manually.
-We will be downloading the jar file from the [maven repository](https://mvnrepository.com/artifact/org.postgresql/postgresql/42.5.1)
+The file can be downloaded from the [maven repository](https://mvnrepository.com/artifact/org.postgresql/postgresql/42.5.1)

 ```Dockerfile
 FROM apache/hive:4.0.0